SpheroidUniverse/SpheroidScript/README.md

 - provides the ability to instantly make changes to an already published application, which speeds up and simplifies the development and support cycle of applications written on it

-- makes possible to run XR products created by independent developers inside an integrated mobile app in the Spheroid Universe ecosystem - XRHub
+- makes possible to run XR products created by independent developers inside an integrated mobile app in the Spheroid Universe ecosystem - XR Hub

 - allows to reduce the cost of computing resources in the cloud by dynamically allocating them to XR applications as needed